Food & Beverage business

 Some food businesses will be required to implement 'food safety management tools'.
 These tools include:

-1. Food safety supervisors: You will need to appoint a food safety supervisor for your business.
+• You will need to appoint a food safety supervisor for your business.
 This is someone within your business who needs to be trained and certified under the new standard, and reasonably available to advise and supervise the food handlers.
+This may mean that you need to appoint another person, when the FSS is on leave.

-2. Food safety training: Your food handlers will need to show they have had food safety training.
+• Your food handlers will need to show they have had food safety training.
 The City provides free FoodSafe® Online training to our local businesses.
+Enter code: FSVINCE353 to access the training.

 Food Safety Management Tool Infographic